 But you also want your readers to believe in what you’re saying.

 You need to build trust.
-This basic rule of writing goes together with addressing your reader and making your writing specific.
+This basic rule of writing goes together with addressing your reader and making your text specific.
 It also has to be consistent.

 After stating your main point, you need to strengthen it by putting forward additional proof and facts.
 Describe your idea from different perspectives and points of view.